Tulsa vs. Navy NCAA Football Odds, Plays and Insights | October 29, 2021

 Navy Stats and Trends

-- This season the Midshipmen have seven turnovers, three fewer than the Golden Hurricane have takeaways (10).
+- This year the Midshipmen have seven turnovers, three fewer than the Golden Hurricane have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.